ddsol/superStack/README.md

   throw new Error('Oh noes!');
 }));

-//Also works with continuables (error is first param, callback is last param): require('fs').stat("/doesn't exist",wrapCb(function statCb(err,item){
+//Also works with continuables (error is first param and is an instance of Error): require('fs').stat("/doesn't exist",wrapCb(function statCb(err,item){
   if (err) return console.log(err.stack);
   console.log('Got:',item);